alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 ## Installation

-To install, start by fresh `conda` environment.
+`pyveg` requires Python 3.6 or greater.
+To install, start by creating a fresh `conda` environment.
 ```
-conda create -n veg python
+conda create -n veg python=3.7
 conda activate veg
 ```
 Get the source.
 ```
 git clone git@github.com:alan-turing-institute/monitoring-ecosystem-resilience.git
 ```
-Enter the repository and check out a relevant branch if necessary.
+Enter the repository and check out a relevant branch if necessary (the `develop` branch contains the most up to date stable version of the code).
 ```
 cd monitoring-ecosystem-resilience
 git checkout develop